Skin Gummies, Built the Right Way

 Acid + heat + time: the stability triangle most brands underestimate

-Skin gummies almost always want a bright, clean flavor profile.
+Skin gummies almost always need a bright, clean flavor profile.
 That usually means an acid system.
 Acid isn’t inherently bad, but it becomes a constraint because it interacts with processing temperatures, hold times, gelling behavior, colors, and flavors.

 That’s why well-run gummy programs define a real process window, not a vague “mix until combined” instruction.